Confused by Federal Student Aid? Here is How to Apply!

 - Take only what you need: Student loans aren’t free money.
 You’ll pay back what you take and then some —after interest is accounted for — so make sure to be as frugal as possible.
 Here are a few steps to help you determine your needs.

 - Research your earning potential: For a student loan burden to be manageable, the total amount you owe should be less than your starting salary after graduation.

 - 4. Think long term: It can be challenging to think about bills that won’t come for years, but it’s critical to consider the month-to-month implications of what you borrow.

-At Xenon Academy our admissions director will work with you to help you understand your aid, how much you are borrowing, and what you will have to pay back in the future.
+Our admissions director will work with you to help you understand your financial aid, how much you are borrowing, and what you will have to pay back in the future.

 If you have any more questions or need advice on filling out your form reach out to our admissions department today.